State Department failed to plan or respond fast enough in Afghanistan collapse, new US report finds

 The review repeatedly blames the administrations of both former President Donald Trump and President Joe Biden for their efforts before and after the August 2021 departure of U.S. forces from Kabul.
 The U.S. evacuated an estimated 124,000 Afghans from the country.

-Republicans have in turn accused Biden of not taking responsibility for intelligence failures leading up to the Taliban’s seizure of the country and for the scenes of chaos at Kabul’s airport, where 13 Marines died in a suicide bombing.
+Republicans have in turn accused Biden of not taking responsibility for intelligence failures leading up to the Taliban’s seizure of the country and for the scenes of chaos at Kabul’s airport, where 13 U.S. troops and about 170 Afghans died in a suicide bombing.

 The Biden administration released sections of the long-awaited State report, which was completed in March 2022, on the Friday before the July 4 holiday weekend, though it withheld most of the report from public release.
-It had released a National Security Council review of the withdrawal on the day before Good Friday and the Easter weekend but declined to issue internal Pentagon and State Department assessments.
+It had released a National Security Council review of the withdrawal on the day before Good Friday and the Easter weekend but declined to release internal Pentagon and State Department assessments.
+The Pentagon’s report is still classified as secret.

 A State Department task force helped bring out nearly 2,000 Afghan citizens in July and early August 2021, weeks before the Aug.
 31, 2021, deadline the U.S. set for withdrawal.
 They were eligible for processing under a special U.S. visa program for Afghans.